 In the past, health insurance in Saudi Arabia was free for everyone, ex-pats and locals.
 However, faced with the substantial growth in the population.
 The government has decided to reduce the cost burden as these healthcare costs have reached an unsustainable level and changed the rules.

 Healthcare is now free only for Saudi citizens.
 The public healthcare program no longer covers foreigners; ex-pats must provide proof of insurance for their residence permit approval.
-Healthcare facilities are easily available throughout the Kingdom, including private, public, and military hospitals.
+Healthcare facilities, including private, public, and military hospitals, are easily available throughout the Kingdom.
 Ex-pats will generally be limited to using healthcare facilities at private clinics and hospitals.

-Following are the key points you ‘must’ keep in mind when deciding what health cover will suit you the best; Does it include dental work?
+The following are the key points you must keep in mind when deciding what health cover will suit you the best: Does it include dental work?
 Are maternity costs covered?
 What are your co-payments?
-The hospitals and clinics can you use?
+Which hospitals and clinics can you use?
 All of these are important considerations.

-Also, bear in mind that the insurance policies vary substantially in price, which can mean that some more affordable policies might not be accepted at popular or reputable hospitals and clinics as these would be more expensive.
+Also, insurance policies vary substantially in price, meaning that some more affordable policies might not be accepted at popular or reputable hospitals and clinics as these would be more expensive.

 Private health insurance coverage advantages.